casendler/react-chrome-extension-mv3/README.md

 # React Chrome Extension (Manifest v3) Boilerplate

+This repo is forked from ``casendler/react-chrome-extension-mv3``.

 Starting point for creating a Chrome Browser Extension popup and service-worker based background script.

-Contains a custom Makefile to prepare your build for an unpacked local upload to chrome://extensions and prepares a zip file for direct upload to the Chrome Web Store.
+Instead of using a Makefile like casendler, I have updated the ``package.json`` build command to avoid inline scripting.
+In this template, you only have to run ``npm run build`` and then you can import the ``build`` folder as a chrome extension.

 Traditionally browser extensions are built using vanilla JS.
 While this is certainly feasible, it is often cumbersome and inefficient when developing more complex extensions with a rich UI.

-## Available Scripts

-In the root project directory, you can run:

-### `make build`

-Prepares the app build for upload to chrome://extensions/ and the Google Chrome Webstore \
-It correctly bundles your project and optimizes the build for use as a Chrome Extension. \

-This command creates two things:

-1. A `./dist` directory that contains the files for `chrome://extensions/` -- use this folder to load the unpacked extension
-2. A file called latestBuild.zip, this .zip can be uploaded to the Developer Console when submitting your extension to the Chrome Web Store

 #### Known Limitations